The Mirror (Trisha Yearwood album): Release, promotion and critical reception

 The Mirror was released on July 18, 2025, in a joint partnership between Yearwood's own label (Gwendolyn Records), along with MCA Records and the Virgin Music Group.
 It was offered as a LP, compact disc or digitally.
 Its the sixteenth studio album of her music career.
 In an interview with Grammy.com, she explained that when she had the opportunity to take the music to a major record label she discovered that Virgin was interested in it, leading to the label releasing it in joint venture with MCA.
-In preparation for the album's release, two songs were released on May 2, 2025 ahead of the album: "Bringing the Angels" and "The Wall or the Way Over".
+In preparation for the album's release, two songs were released on May 2, 2025, ahead of the album: "Bringing the Angels" and "The Wall or the Way Over".
 On June 29, 2025, the album's title track was issued as its official lead single.
 Thom Jurek of AllMusic gave the album four out of five stars in his review, writing, "Its production, though predictably polished, isn't overly laden with effects or gimmicks.
 Its musical maturity seamlessly juxtaposes radio-friendly contemporary country with the singer/songwriter's soulful neo-traditionalist roots.
 It's a masterpiece."
 The Mirror made its debut on several US Billboard album charts for the week of August 2, 2025.
 It peaked at number 38 on the Top Country Albums chart, number 12 on the Top Album Sales chart and number 31 on the Independent Albums chart.

+A deluxe edition, which added five additional songs to the tracklisting, was issued on January 23, 2026.